People's Union (Italy)

-The People's Union (Unione Popolare, UP) is a left-wing political alliance in Italy launched on 9 July 2022 by Luigi de Magistris.
+The People's Union (Unione Popolare, UP) was a left-wing political alliance in Italy launched on 9 July 2022 by Luigi de Magistris.

 History

 Background

 During a national assembly of Democracy and Autonomy (DemA) in January 2022, Luigi de Magistris, party leader and former Mayor of Naples, announced his intention to create a new coalition of left-wing parties, starting from his own party.
 In February, four deputies founded a sub-group at the Chamber of Deputies called "ManifestA".
 All of them had been elected in the 2018 general election for the Five Star Movement, a big-tent populist party, and then left the party and joined either Power to the People (PaP) or Communist Refoundation Party (PRC).

-On 28 April, at the Chamber of Deputies, de Magistris and the four deputies of ManifestA, held a joint conference to launch a coalition of parties opposed to the Russo-Ukrainian war and Mario Draghi's government for the next general election, initially scheduled to be held in 2023.
+In April, at the Chamber of Deputies, de Magistris and the four deputies of ManifestA, held a joint conference to launch a coalition of parties opposed to the Russo-Ukrainian war and Mario Draghi's government for the next general election, initially scheduled to be held in 2023.
 He also stated that the group would not join the centre-left coalition led by the Democratic Party.

-On 9 July, De Magistris organised an assembly named "Towards the People's Union", which was attended also by PaP, the PRC, ManifestA and other groups.
-The coalition will participate in the 2022 general election.
+In July, De Magistris organised an assembly named "Towards the People's Union", which was attended also by PaP, the PRC, ManifestA and other groups.

+The alliance participated in the 2022 general election, receiving over 400,000 votes and zero seats.

-On 16 December, the 4th October Movement, a brekaway-party from the Five Star Movement, announced they will join People's Union, along with their two regional councillors in Piedmont.
+In December, the 4th October Movement, a brekaway-party from the Five Star Movement, announced they will join the UP, along with their two regional councillors in Piedmont.

+In the run-up of the 2024 European Parliament election some of the components of UP joined Peace Land Dignity, a pacifist electoral list proposed by journalist Michele Santoro, while others chose to support some individual candidacies in the Green and Left Alliance lists.
+In March 2024 de Magistris, after refusing to stand as a candidate in the upcoming election, left UP's leadership altogether.